Go To Previous Page

 1. Registered Nurse (RN)

-Registered Nurses, often the backbone of healthcare, provide patient care, coordinate treatment plans, and offer emotional support.
-They work in various settings, including hospitals, clinics, and home healthcare.
+Registered Nurses are often called the backbone of healthcare.
+They provide patient care, coordinate treatment plans, and offer emotional support.
+They work in hospitals, clinics, and home healthcare settings.

 Educational Qualifications:

-A Bachelor of Science in Nursing (BSN) or an Associate Degree in Nursing (ADN) is typically required.
-Passing the NCLEX-RN exam is essential for licensure.
+• Bachelor of Science in Nursing (BSN) or Associate Degree in Nursing (ADN).

 Salary: (Per Month)